mauriciosoares/core.js/README.md

 ## Fast load with restoreAllState + eventPlayer

 Ideally neither restoreAllState nor eventPlayer are used alone to load a given state.
-EventPlayer alone would require to store all events from the beginning and replaying them 1  by one which can take huge overhead in both memory and time.
+EventPlayer alone would require to store all events from the beginning and replaying them one by one which can take huge overhead in both memory and time.
 And restoreAll state would lose precision, because not every state is saved.
 So the ideal is to periodically save state and capture the events from there on.

 ## Preparing worker code with prepareWorkerCode.js